Skip to main content

 Styling

-You can configure your frontend so it blends in on the website it will be part off.
-GoMeddo offers a wide range of color options.
+You can configure the appearance of your frontend so it visually integrates with the website on which it is embedded.
+GoMeddo provides a wide range of color options to help you match your brand identity.

 Color